 Recognize employees by providing a peer-to-peer recognition program.
 Allow your workers to send encouraging notes that get shared with the company.
 Invite public or private praise from supervisors and managers.

 Consider setting up company shoutouts or awards once a month.

 Encourage Your Employees to Grow

 Employees who know they have a future at a business will feel seen and appreciated.
 If they don’t see an end goal or opportunities to grow, they may leave.

-Employee development’s critical for engaging and keeping valued talent year after year.
+Employee or People development is critical for engaging and keeping valued talent year after year.
 Make sure you provide your workers with opportunities to work under a mentor or learn from a coach.

 Track long-term employee goals.
 Develop the goals as part of performance conversations, and see how they’re doing.